 THE COMMUNITY BENEFIT FUND

 At the meeting on 13th July, it was accepted that all applications would be screened by a sub-committee of (ideally) twelve persons, working to a quorum of six; only one member of the sub-committee (the chair) is to be a Community Councillor and that person will change after each round of awards has been announced.
 The other eleven members will be volunteer members of the public who agree to give of their time, and a proportion of that number will also stand down after each tranche of awards.
 The sub-committee will solicit, receive and screen all applications, and will then submit recommendations to CCC for ratification or otherwise in consultation with Marine Harvest.
-The initial sub-committee will consist of Kevin Byrne (for CCC), with Richard Buttrick, Caitlin McNeill, Sue dance, Chris Nisbet and Dannie Onn (all of whom provide continuity from the original group), to be joined by volunteers Seamus McNeill, Liz McNicholl, Keir Johnston, Rhona Robinson, Helen Mann and Gavin Clark.
+The initial sub-committee consisted of Kevin Byrne (for CCC), with Richard Buttrick, Caitlin McNeill, Sue Dance, Chris Nisbet and Dannie Onn (all of whom provide continuity from the original group), to be joined by volunteers Seamus McNeill, Liz McNicholl, Keir Johnston, Rhona Robinson, Helen Mann and Gavin Clark.
 The names of additional volunteers will be recorded, so that they can be invited to serve on the next sub-committee.

 The intention is that the process will be open, transparent and that in due course all willing members of the community will play a part in the administration of this fund.
 The basic structure is so designed that additional funds from other sources could be administered in the same way, should they become available.

 This is a novel development in Colonsay and there will be lessons to be learned.
-Colonsay Community Council is most grateful to Marine Harvest and to all those persons who have agreed to help in the establishment and administration of this undertaking.
+Colonsay Community Council is most grateful to MOWI (formerly Marine Harvest) and to all those persons who have agreed to help in the establishment and administration of this undertaking.
 Applications for awards from the fund will normally be considered on a bi-annual basis, subject to the CGF Criteria and completion of the Application Form.

 Successful applications may be funded subject to certain conditions, for example reporting back on the success of the project.